 An exhibit featuring the original minutes of the first legislative assembly that convened July 30, 1619 — on loan for the first time in America in 400 years from The National Archives of the United Kingdom — will be available for public viewing at Jamestown Settlement from July 1 through September 30.

-The month culminates with “Democracy Weekend” on July 27 and 28 that will allow visitors to take part in themed tours, interpretive programs, military exercises, and re-enactments of the first assembly of 20 “burgesses” who convened at Jamestown.
-Discuss Powhatan Indian politics in the re-created village, explore the governor’s house and learn about the rule of law or join in a drill to defend the colony at the re-created James Fort.
+The month culminates with “Democracy Weekend” on July 27 and 28 that will allow visitors to take part in themed tours, interpretive programs and military exercises honoring the first assembly of 20 “burgesses” who convened at Jamestown.
+Discuss Powhatan Indian politics in the re-created village, learn about the rule of law at the re-created Anglican church or join in a drill to defend the colony at the re-created James Fort.

 Daytime special programs and events, 9 a.m. to 6 p.m., are included with museum general admission: $17.50 for adults and $8.25 for ages 6-12.
 Children under 6 are free.
 Tickets and packages are available with other Williamsburg attractions.
 Admission for local residents of James City County, York County and the City of Williamsburg, including the College of William and Mary.

 Jamestown Settlement, an official partner of the 2019 Commemoration, American Evolution, is a year-round stage for special exhibitions, events and programs honoring the 400th anniversary of key historical events in Virginia in 1619.